At least 12 deaths and several injuries at Virginia Beach municipal complex, police say; shooter also dead: reports

 "This day will not define Virginia Beach," Councilman Aaron R. Rouse said during the news conference.
 "We will come together.
 We will show the strength of our city."

-Democratic Virginia Sen. Tim Kaine said he was devasted by news of the shooting.
+U.S. Sen. Tim Kaine, D-Va., said he was devasted by news of the shooting.

 "I’m devastated to learn of the tragic shooting tonight in Virginia Beach.
 My heart is with everyone who lost a loved one, and I’m praying for a swift recovery for all those who have been injured," tweeted.

-Sen. Mark Warner, also a Democrat, wrote: "Praying for all involved as we learn more."
+Sen. Mark Warner, D-Va., wrote: "Praying for all involved as we learn more."

 Several Democratic presidential candidates also tweeted their condolences over Friday's events.